cronkitedata/dataj/content/syllabus.md

 #### Recommended

+Both of these are expensive and are not necessary for the course, but are great additions to your bookshelf when you are ready to invest.

 [The Art of Access: Strategies for Acquiring Public Records](https://www.amazon.com/Art-Access-Strategies-Acquiring-Records/dp/1506380700/ref=pd_sbs_14_t_0/141-5195764-7429116), David Cullier and Charles N. Davis, 2nd edition (2018).
 This is an invaluable guide for this most important part of your reporting tradecraft, but it's quite expensive.

 [Investigative Reporters' Handbook: A Guide to Documents, Databases, and Techniques](https://store.macmillanlearning.com/us/product/Investigative-Reporters-Handbook/p/1319102840?_ga=2.33227454.1887889074.1629301752-1807901874.1626798218), 6th Edition , by Brant Houston and Mark Horvit, 2021.
 Available for rent or purchase from MacMillan Learning.
 I believe this will be a required text elsewhere in your program - if so, I'll make use of it.
 If not, it's a great guidebook.
 Be sure not to purchase an earlier edition - the 6th is a major rewrite.